 In certain circumstances when medication is necessary in order that the student remain in school, the school may cooperate with parents in the supervision of medication that the student will use.
-However, the medical person authorized to prescribe medication (including non-prescription medication) must send a written order to the building administrator who may designate a supervisor for the administration of the medication or treatment.
-The parents must submit a written request to the building administrator requesting the school's cooperation in such supervision and releasing the school district and personnel from liability.
-(See JGFGBA) - 29 -
+However, the medical person authorized to prescribe medication must send a written order to the school nurse who may delegate to an unlicensed assistive personnel staff member (UAP) for the administration of the medication or treatment.
+The parents must submit a written request to the school nurse requesting the school's cooperation in such supervision and releasing the school district and personnel from liability.
+(See JGFGBA)